dimichgh/trooba-book/book/ideal-framework.md

 * Hemera is similar to seneca and goes higher with abstracting transport into NATS framework supported by multiple languages, almost perfect, but still hard to build pipelines.
 * gRPC is low latency, streaming support, multiplexing channels, protocol oriented, still no way to build pipelines.

-Some concerns listed among benefits should not be considered as a bad side of the framework being reviewed.
-Maybe this is how it should be, we do not want to have a huge framework that does all kinds of things possible as it goes agains modular approach.
-All of the above modules/frameworks represent a good deal of effort by the owners and community as a whole that should not be wasted.
-They all have very good parts that can be used by other modules to avoid re-inventing the wheel.
+Some concerns listed among benefits should not be considered as a bad side of the frameworks being reviewed.
+Maybe this is how it should be, we do not want to have a framework that does all kinds of things possible as it goes agains modular approach.
+What is missing is some generic way of connecting all good parts and defining structure for these connections that would allow to scale to many applications.

-## What do we want our framework to be?
+### What do we want our framework to be?

 What we want is to have a framework that would allows us to easily connect or use the above mentioned frameworks and modules.